-The economic upturn that began in 1999 is continuing, though at a slower pace: the GDP and domestic investment are growing after a decade-long decline, inflation is contained, the budget is balanced, and the ruble is stable.
-Major problems remain: some 40% of the population live below the official poverty line, foreign investment is very low, crime, corruption, capital flight, and unemployment remain high.
-Putin appears to be trying simultaneously to tighten political control, introduce some economic reforms, get generous debt forgiveness, and strengthen the military.
+The economic upturn that began in 1999 is continuing.
+The GDP and domestic investment are growing after a decade-long decline, inflation is contained, the budget is balanced, and the ruble is stable.
+Major problems remain: one third of the population live below the official poverty line, foreign investment is very low, crime, corruption, capital flight, and unemployment remain high.
+Putin appears to seek simultaneously to tighten political control, introduce economic reforms, get major debt forgiveness, and strengthen the military.

-Russian foreign policy has become more assertive and anti-American, fueled in part by frustration over the gap between Russia's selfimage as a world power and its greatly diminished capabilities.
+Russian foreign policy under Yeltsin had grown more assertive, fueled in part by frustration over the gap between Russia's selfimage as a world power and its greatly diminished capabilities.
 Russia's drive to reassert dominance in and integration of the former Soviet states is most successful with Belarus and Armenia but arouses opposition in Georgia, Ukraine, Uzbekistan, and Azerbaijan.
-The CIS, as an institution, appears to be failing.
-Washington and Moscow clash over the contentious issues of national missile defense, the ABM Treaty and a possible START III Treaty, NATO enlargement, Chechnya, Iraq, and Russian missile technology and nuclear reactor transfers to Iran, among others.
-The September 11 terrorist attacks, however, saw significant cooperation between the two states.
+The CIS as an institution is failing.
+Washington and Moscow clash over the such issues as missile defense, the ABM Treaty, strategic force reductions, NATO enlargement, Chechnya, Iraq, and Russian missile technology and nuclear reactor transfers to Iran, among others.
+After the September 11 terror attacks, however, there has been a substantial improvement in U.S.-Russian relations.